 In case the inclusion is from a GitLab merge request, the review process is

-the proposed metadata is consistent with what is really in the
+metadata is consistent with what is really in the application source

 In an attempt to optimize the process, when you proposed inclusion via metadata merge request, F-Droid staff rely on several assumptions (outlined above).
 As such, the reviewing process will be much less intensive in several respects, and consumes much less time.
 Policy-violating applications that somehow sneaked in this way will be dealt with after the fact.

 After the application metadata is added to fdroiddata GitLab repository, the next step is for the main F-Droid build server to fetch the applications source code and related components, build the application, and publish it on the main F-Droid repository.

 This build process is done daily, and applications are processed in batch.
 As steps are done behind the scene and are mostly automatic; all the submitter needs to do is to wait for it to finish.